joseeden/joeden/docs/021-Data-Engineering/003-Relational-Databases/001-Creating-Tables.md

 ## Creating New Tables

 The `CREATE TABLE` command helps define new tables with appropriate columns and data types.
+For more information, please see [Specifying Types upon Table Creation.](./002-Data-Consistency.md#specifying-types)

 ```sql
 CREATE TABLE table_name (